cycloidio/terracost/README.md

 ## Provider support

-Currently, cost-estimation supports only a few resources of the AWS provider, however we're actively working on adding more support.
-See the full list of supported resources [on this wiki page](https://github.com/cycloidio/cost-estimation/wiki/Supported-Resources).
+Currently, Terracost supports only a few resources of the AWS provider, however we're actively working on adding more support.
+See the full list of supported resources [on this wiki page](https://github.com/cycloidio/terracost/wiki/Supported-Resources).

 ## Usage